CARNAVAL SAN FRANCISCO NEWS

 CURRENT AND PAST ISSUES OF THE DRUMBEAT NEWSLETTER

-– SOLTRON, MISSION-BASED BAND STANDS UP AGAINST GENTRIFICATION ON DEBUT CD (Current Issue)
+– SOLTRON, MISSION-BASED BAND STANDS UP AGAINST GENTRIFICATION ON DEBUT CD (Issue #19)

 – CARNAVAL SF PHOTOS ON DISPLAY AT MODERN TIMES BOOKSTORE (Issue #18)

 – FEATURED VENDOR: LUIS ESTRADA OF D'MAIZE / CARNAVAL SF HEALTH AND WELLNESS PAVILION (Issue #16)

 Raíces del Carnaval: Carnaval SF’s 40th Anniversary Photo Exhibit

 Carnaval photographers will be showcasing their best photographs of Carnaval through the years in the Juan Fuentes Gallery at Acción Latina in the Mission District in Roots of Carnaval Photographing 40 Years of Cultura in the Mission, a retrospective photography exhibition curated by Robert Werner, Rodrigo Duran and Roberto Hernández.
 The artists reception and opening of the exhibit will be on May 5th, 2018 at 5 pm.
 The exhibit runs through June 1st, 2018.
 A cadre of Carnaval photographers have been shooting the Carnaval parade and festival for decades now.
 Roots of Carnaval celebrating the 40th anniversary of Carnaval San Francisco highlights the photography tradition that Carnaval has inspired many photographers since its inception back in 1978.
 Local photographers and others from afar gather ritualistic every last weekend of May to run up and down the streets of the Mission capturing the magic of Carnaval on film.